JR-Carroll/Settings/README.md

-jSettings by J. R. Carroll
+Settings by J. R. Carroll
 =========

 Contains all my vi/vim, emacs, eclipse, git, #!, etc... settings to take with me from PC to PC.